GEEX-org/ChainCred/README.md

 ## 🔮 Future Scope

 ### **Multi-Chain Expansion**
-- Deploy on Ethereum mainnet, Polygon, and other EVM chains
+- Deploy on Ethereum test like holensky, sepolia other testnets.
-- Cross-chain contribution tracking and reward distribution
+- Contribution tracking and reward distribution

 ### **Advanced Features**